 So it feels a bit like we only need to worry about numbers and keeping them handy if you want to base decisions off them.

 Sometimes people start businesses out of passion or simply to kill time.
 It is an enviable position to be in - so congrats to you.
-In the traditional sense, you may not need numbers to influence or help you make decisions.
-How about an idea of how much time you spend pursuing the passion?
-I've had many instances where people start something for fun or just working on an idea to see where it goes and it turns out to be a reasonably valuable business proposition.
+In the traditional sense, you may not need numbers to help you make decisions.
+We have come across instances where people start something for fun and it turns out to be valuable business proposition.
 Again we are not talking about funding rounds and millions in turnover.
-It could even be a retirement project.
+But something that pays for additional holidays while keeping you engaged.

-- When we say numbers, don't think about sales and expenses alone.
-Any resource you put towards it should be quantifiable - such as time.
+- How about other resources you are spending on the business - such as time.
 How much time are you spending Vs how much more / less time you will need in the future should you choose to pursue the idea full-time?

-So I would conclude that yes, small businesses do need their numbers - but keep it in a format that you can understand easily.
-If having a software is too expensive to begin with, keep it in excel.
-When you need a more streamlined software, look at options available.
-I am sure business owners would know when they need a software, if you don't have a clue where to begin with your numbers, please feel free to drop us a line...
+So we would conclude that yes, small businesses do need their numbers - but keep it in a format that you can understand easily.
+If having a software is too expensive to begin with, keep it in google sheets.
+When you need a more streamlined approach, look at the options available.

-Evalua8 works with small and medium sized businesses in SAAS, marketing (agencies), professional services, construction and education sectors.
+Evalua8 works with small and medium sized businesses in SAAS, marketing (agencies) and professional services.
 We are often called in when companies have operations in more than one location and you need someone to break down jargons like cross-border tax implications or corporate structuring.
 We talk in human terms so please don't hesitate to ask if you have a question.